djaus2/MauiPicoSwitch/README.md

         Idle,         // All 3 app Activate Buttons plus Disconnect enabled Ready,        // All phone app buttons diabled Pressed,      // No change
-        Released      // No changed  ... as this is only momentary }
+        Released      // No changed  ... as this is only momentary (Transitions to Idle) }
 ```
 To discern which button has been activated by the phone app, there is also a ```SwitchNo``` property in th e phone app, which is ...  pin number that the activated button is connected to on the Arduino device.
 This can be one of: